 In 1987 Southwest Texas Public Broadcasting Council was dissolved and governance of KLRN became the sole responsibility of the Alamo Public Telecommunications Council.
 Channel 9's broadcast operations continued from the HemisFair studio until the Spring of 1994 when station operations moved to the new permanent facility at 501 Broadway.

 The 501 Broadway site was built in 1924 to house the San Antonio Buick Company, later known as Spires Buick.
 With substantial community support, KLRN bought and renovated the existing building and added a studio wing, bringing the total facility square footage to about 36,000 square feet.

 After four decades of broadcasting, KLRN move into the age of digital age to meet an FCC mandate covering all television stations.
 DTV broadcast services began on May 1, 2003.
 KLRN provides High Definition TV, Multiple streams of Standard Definition TV and Datacasting.
 These digital broadcast technologies greatly expanded the station’s opportunities to serve the educational needs of our region and diversify the ways KLRN meets its mission as The Learning Place.

-In addition to the studios and other technical facilities, the building also houses a Community Resource Center which is used for meeting space and teleconferences by the station and by outside clients.
-The studios are used for local, regional and national productions, and have provided production services for the NewsHour with Jim Lehrer on PBS and other programming services.
+In addition to the studios and other technical facilities, the building houses a Community Resource Center, which is used for meeting space and teleconferences by the station and outside clients.
+The studios are used for local, regional and national productions, and have provided production services for the NewsHour on PBS and other programming services.